Children Eye Exams Early On Is Best

-According to the Canadian Association of Optometrists (CAO), children should have their first eye exam at 6 – 9 months, another at 2 – 5 years, then annually between the ages of 6 – 19.
-If there are any signs that there may be a vision problem or if the child has certain risk factors (such as developmental delays, premature birth, crossed or lazy eyes, family history or previous injuries) more frequent exams are recommended.
-A child that wears eyeglasses or contact lenses should have his or her eyes examined yearly.
+According to the American Optometric Association (AOA), children should have their eyes examined by an eye doctor at 6 months, 3 years, at the start of school, and then at least every 2 years after that.
+If there are any signs that there may be a vision problem or if the child has certain risk factors (such as developmental delays, premature birth, crossed or lazy eyes, family history, or previous injuries), more frequent exams are recommended.
+A child who wears eyeglasses or contact lenses should have his or her eyes examined yearly.
 Children’s eyes can change rapidly as they grow.

 Eye Exams in Infants: Birth – 24 Months